dwainetrain/my-js-playground/css-in-depth/notes.md

 "TIP If you know the pixel-based font size you’d like, but want to specify the declaration in ems, here’s a simple formula: divide the desired pixel size by the parent (inherited) pixel size.
 For example, if you want a 10 px font and your element is inheriting a 12 px font, 10 / 12 = 0.8333 em.
 If you want a 16 px font and the parent font is 12 px, 16 / 12 = 1.3333 em.
 We’ll do this calcu- lation several times throughout this chapter. - pg.

 EM is a calculated value!
 Meaning it continues to calculate down, ie if body is 16, div is em 1.2, and p within div is em 1.2, div will be 16 * 1.2, and p in div will be 16 * 1.2 * 1.2

+"If you are disciplined enough to style your entire page in relative units like this, the entire page will scale up and down based on the viewport size.
+This can be a huge part of your responsive strategy. - pg.
+41